nik-neg/DigitalMenu/README.md

 It's also possible to click on the restaurants in the carousel.
 For now only 2 restaurants are supported with logic, because of the local images and the amount to create the menus.
 Others are clickable, but there are no menus.
+Hint: This will be refactored in the future with a login/register page.

 Restaurant Cuba Life (admin version)
 Restaurant Burger Bar (customer version)